Coulomb Sectors and Scattering for Maxwell-Higgs Fields on Schwarzschild and Slowly Rotating Kerr Backgrounds: Schwarzschild model: energy identities and integrated decay estimates

+\end{proposition} \begin{proof} Choose dyadic values $v_j$ with $v_{j+1}=(1+\kappa_0)v_j$ and apply Proposition~\ref{prep7} on each interval $[v_j,v_{j+1}]$.
+Proposition~\ref{prep6} expresses the averaged near-horizon flux in terms of the two endpoint redshift fluxes, the horizon flux, the incoming initial flux, and the cone error.
+Proposition~\ref{prep8} bounds the redshift bulk and cone error by the bootstrap energy, while the conformal-energy bound supplies the additional dyadic weight $v_j^{-2}$ for the incoming and outgoing endpoint fluxes.
+Absorbing the small multiple of the later endpoint flux, obtained by taking $\kappa_0$ fixed sufficiently small, yields a recurrence of the form

+Iteration from the initial dyadic interval and summation of the geometric tail give $E_j\lesssim\mathcal E v_j^{-2}$.
+Interpolating within a dyadic interval and using monotonicity of the null fluxes gives \eqref{eq:redshift-flux-decay-ingoing}; the outgoing estimate \eqref{eq:redshift-flux-decay-outgoing} follows by applying the same argument to unit $v$-slabs and using the just-proved ingoing flux decay. \end{proof}

-\textbf{Remark.} The conformal multiplier $\hat K$ is introduced to capture polynomial time-weights, but the associated bulk term $K^{\hat K}[F,\phi]$ (and hence $\mathcal J^{\hat K}$) is \emph{not} sign-definite globally on the Schwarzschild exterior.
-In particular, one should not attempt to extract a positive spacetime integral from \eqref{JK} in the full region $2M<r<\infty$ without further localization/corrections.
+\textbf{Remark.} The conformal multiplier $\hat K$ is introduced to capture polynomial time-weights, but the associated bulk term $K^{\hat K}[F,\phi]$ (and therefore $\mathcal J^{\hat K}$) is \emph{not} sign-definite globally on the Schwarzschild exterior.
+One should not attempt to extract a positive spacetime integral from \eqref{JK} in the full region $2M<r<\infty$ without further localization/corrections.

 In this work we avoid this issue by restricting all conformal/Morawetz estimates to a fixed compact region